from a handpicked tutor in LIVE 1-to-1 classes

-Addition can be done by summing up or putting things together.
+Addition is done by summing up or putting things together.
 It is a way to combine numbers, operands, or objects.
-On the other hand, subtraction can be done by taking away or removing things.
+On the other hand, subtraction is done by taking away or removing things.
 It is a way to reduce numbers, operands, or objects.

 The addition formula is stated as: Addend + Addend = Sum.
 Here, addends are the numbers that are being added, the symbol (+) indicates the addition operation and the sum indicates the result.

 The subtraction formula is stated as Minuend - Subtrahend = Difference.
-Here, minuend and subtrahend are the two numbers being subtracted, the symbol (-) indicates the subtraction operation and the difference indicates the result.
-Below is an example showing the subtraction operation.
+Here, minuend is the number from which the other number is subtracted and subtrahend is the number that is subtracted from the minuend.
+The symbol (-) indicates the subtraction operation and the difference indicates the result.
+The example given below shows the subtraction formula.

 2-Digit Addition and Subtraction

 Here, the place values of the numbers should be taken care of.
 Numbers with 2-digits have the place value as ones and tens starting from the right side.
-While adding 2 digits together, we arrange the numbers in a column-wise manner as shown above under the respective place values.
-Thus in the ones column we have 5 + 4 = 9 and in the tens column we have 1 + 2 = 3.
-Hence, 15 + 25 = 39.
+While adding 2 digits together, we arrange the numbers column-wise as shown above under the respective place values.
+In the ones column we have 5 + 4 = 9 and in the tens column we have 1 + 2 = 3.
+Hence, 15 + 24 = 39.

 The place value arrangement remains similar as discussed in the addition operation.
 Thus in ones column, we have 6 - 4 = 2 and in the tens column, we have 7 - 3 = 4.
 Hence, 76 - 34 = 42.